embergershared/azuretf/README.md

 ## Comments
 * By default, the script launches a ```terraform apply```.
 It saves time from the sequence ```terraform plan``` then ```terraform apply```, and maintain execution consistency.
 To discard changes, just hit enter at prompt.
 To apply changes, type ```yes``` and hit enter.
 * To get started with the provided plans:
-    1. Create an Azure Service Principal (Portal, azure CLI, azure PowerShell, etc.)
+  1. Create an Azure Service Principal (Portal, azure CLI, azure PowerShell, etc.),
   2. Note the following data: TenantId, SubscriptionId, AppId, AppSecret,
   3. Give this Service Principal the appropriate permissions (usually Contributor on a Subscription),
   4. Fill-in TenantId, SubscriptionId, AppId values in the file ```\subscriptions\demo\demo_tfspn.json```
   5. Modify the other values to your context,
   6. Fill-in AppSecret value in the file ```\subscriptions\demo\demo_tfspn_secret.json```
   7. Check that the file ```demo_tfspn_secret.json``` will not be checked-in your repo,
   8. Follow the steps for the first plan:
       The first plan ```\tf-plans\1-hub\1-terraform``` creates the resource group, storage account and container to store all the following Terraform states files:
       * Execute the plan:
       ```.\tfplan.ps1 -MainTfPath .\1-hub\1-terraform\ -ValuesTfPath ..\subscriptions\demo\1-hub\1-terraform\```,